powrojsx/tsh/TASK.md

 3. Hide fake Profile and History fields until the data is being loaded.
 We've prepare a spinner element (in HTML) to indicate loading data, but forgot to use it, Can you make it visible when there are pending requests?

-4. Currently the Profile column has width of 1/3 screen.
-Let's change it's size:
-    * below 768px: make it 100% (as it is now)
-    * 768-1280px: make it 50%
-    * 1280px and above: make it 30%

 5. The production build is quite big: **556kB**.
 Can you optimize it to fit in less than 350kB?
 The less the better.